BOAT-ocean-acoustics/fundamentals/boat_tutorials/acoustics/intro_02_orca_sonar_eq.md

 - What makes a good hydrophone to detect the whales?
 What key characteristics should we consider?
 -->

-We first consider the scenario of Oli trying to communicate with Ola, and examine how different terms in the SONAR equation come into play:
+How does the SONAR equation help understand the lives of orcas?
+Let's first consider the scenario of Oli trying to communicate with Ola, and examine how different terms in the SONAR equation come into play:

 (acoustics-intro_orca_comms)=
 ```{image} ../images/0_intro/orca_comms.jpg